-In general, the resulting FEM systems for inverse thermoelastic problems are sparse, unsymmetric, and often rectangular.
+In general, the resulting FEM systems for the inverse thermal conductivity problems are sparse, unsymmetric, and often rectangular.
 These properties make the process of finding a solution to the system very challenging.
 Three approaches will be discussed here.

 The first is to normalize the equations by multiplying both sides by the matrix transpose and solve the resulting square system with common sparse solvers.